tonytvo/blog-generator/content/blog/effective-typescript/index.md

 tags: ["agiletechnicalpractices", "programming"]
 ---

-# Todo
+# todo

-- need to review item 28: Use Classes and Currying to Create New inference Sites
+- next item to work on is item 29

 # Understand the relationship between typescript and javascript